ivanbelzen/PhyRepID/docs/pipeline_documentation.md

 **repeat_detection_iteration**

-Iterative pfam domain annotation.
-Improvement on regular hmmscan for more accurate repeat detection.
+Improvement on default HMMscan for more accurate repeat detection by making OG-specific hidden markov models (HMMs) for a repeat unit by using an iterative process.

 run\_pfam\_iteration.sh *\$1: pfam/hmm/{og\_id}.tblout*